jhopia/me/README.md

 I am an experienced Product and Technology leader with a demonstrated history of being outcome driven.
 I am a proven performance-driven leader, who has led and implemented transformative technology strategies across a Global Technology organization and I am extremely passionate about culture!

 # Continuous Learning - Really focusing hard on personal hands on, as my team did a ton of it.
-- AWS CLI
+- AWS CLI - DONE
 - AWS Associate Architect Certification
-- Terraform
+- Terraform - DONE
 - Ansible
 - Python
-- Containers
+- Containers - DONE
-- Kubernetes
+- Kubernetes - DONE
 - HTML
 - CSS
-- JSON
-- YAML
+- YAML - DONE
 - JavaScript
 - Multiple JS Frameworks
 - Bash